polyfish42/movie-scheduler/README.md

 A **Theater** instance represents the schedule, turnover time, and setup time for each theater.

-A **Schedule** instance handles creating an optimized schedule for each movie.
+A **MovieScheduler** instance handles creating an optimized schedule for each movie, and input and output.